-The thought of teen parties may strike fear in the hearts of some parents.
-But with planning and forethought, teen parties can be a safe and fun alternative to unsupervised activities.
+The thought of teen parties maybe scary to some parents.
+But with planning, teen parties can be a safe and fun alternative to unsupervised activities.

 Parties at your home